• Claremont Topology Seminar: Melody Molander (UCSB)

 Fletcher 110, Pitzer College 1050 N Mills Ave, Claremont, CA, United States

 Title: Generating families on Lagrangian cobordisms Abstract: An important question in contact topology is to understand Legendrian knots and their relations given by Lagrangian cobordisms.
-In the contact manifold T*M […]
+In the contact manifold T*M x R, an important tool to study Legendrian knots and their Lagrangian cobordisms is called generating families or generating functions, which are generalizations of the […]

 • History and Philosophy of Mathematics Seminar: Louis Beaugris (Kean University)